Berkeley-CS61B/website-sp24/labs/lab04/index.md

 comprehensive of all issues you may see.
 You can read more about git issues in our guide [here](../../resources/guides/git/index.md).

+{: .danger}
+While this is meant to help diagnose a Git issue and go through the common ways to resolve them, always ask for help if you aren't too sure!

 ### Fatal: refusing to merge unrelated histories
 This usually occurs when someone has changed files in the skeleton code after you have pulled.
 To fix, run `git pull <remote-repo> main --allow-unrelated-histories`.